 The RITMO Seminar Series is a venue for presenting world-leading scholars from around the world.
 These events are open to the public, and have attracted participants from all over the Oslo area.

 Tejaswinee Kelkar became the first to defend her thesis at RITMO: Computational Analysis of Melodic Contour and Body Movement.

 RITMO Behind the Scenes

 To the people working at RITMO, the Centre is so much more than just a working space.
-Even though the everyday life at the center evolves around topics of research and work, the treshold for socialising and laughing are low, which creates a warm energetic environment for the staff.
+Even though everyday life at the centre evolves around research and work topics, the threshold for socialising and laughing is low, which creates a warm, energetic environment for the staff.

 Code of Conduct

-One important part of the work on the internal organisation, has been the development of the Code of Conduct.
+One important part of the work on the internal organisation has been developing the Code of Conduct.
 This was developed jointly by all RITMO employees during one of the retreats and can be summarized in five dimensions: